-An order of Fried Dumpling came with 20 pieces and a NT$ 280 price tag, steep at ~ $9.50, but oh well, it’s better than boiled dumplings.
+An order of Fried Dumpling came with 20 pieces and a NT$ 280 price tag ~ $9.50.
+Fried dumplings are more expensive at Chang Qing.
+Oh well, it’s better than boiled dumplings.
 Crunchy skins contained juicy, scallion flecked meat.
 As they cooled and absorbed juices, the dumplings had more give and became chewier.

 Fried Leafy Vegetables (small, NT$ 100), aka “empty heart vegetable” resulted in seasonal ong choy sauteed with oil and garlic.
 Basically, if it’s fresh, it will be good, and it was.